petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Edit the document

-After the Codespace is built and ready, we can open up `paper/paper.tex` and start editing.
+After the Codespace is built and ready, we can open up `paper/paper.tex` and start writing.

 ![Editing the source.](/images/latex-collab/paper.tex.png)

-If you look in the upper right hand corner of the editor panel, you'll see a play button icon thanks to the
+If you look in the upper right hand corner of the editor panel, you'll see a play button icon added by the
 [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop)
 extension.
-Clicking that play button will rebuild the document.
+Clicking that will rebuild the document.
 Just to the right of that button is one that will open the PDF in split window, which will refresh on each build.